Joao-Ex-Machina/jbcr.pt/content/about.md

 - Programming
 - Computer Architectures

-I enjoyed this expirience throughly, winning the **Excelence in Teaching** award for the school year of 23/24.
+I enjoyed this experience throughly, winning the **Excelence in Teaching** award for the school year of 23/24.

 I have also been **hackin' and tinkerin'** while involved with the [HackerSchool](https://hackerschool.dev) hackerspace, which I belong to since 2021.
 At HackerSchool I have assumed the following functions: